Real Property Tax Exemption: Disabled Veterans

 The exemption is extended to the veteran’s surviving spouse, so long as:

 - The death of the veteran occurred on or after January 1, 2011;

 - The spouse does not remarry; and

-- The spouse continues to reside in the residence that the disabled veteran occupied OR if the surviving spouse relocates then the new residence may receive an exemption starting January 1, 2019 or date of purchase whichever is later.
+- The spouse continues to reside in the residence that the disabled veteran occupied OR if the surviving spouse relocates then the new residence may receive an exemption starting January 1, 2019, or the date of purchase, whichever is later.

 Please read the requirements below to see if you qualify.

 If you sell your personal residence and purchase a new home in Loudoun County you will need to complete a new application.

 To receive an exemption, complete the 2023 Request for Tax Exemption (PDF) application and provide supporting documentation as described below.
 Please submit the application at the Leesburg office, Sterling office or mail it to the address on the application.
 Supporting documentation can be submitted via email, but the original signature on the application must be submitted on paper.

 The application and assistance is available during business hours at the Leesburg and Sterling offices.
 If you need assistance please email the Exemptions and Deferrals Division or call 703-737-8557.